wronawiktor/docs/docs/containers/create-python-app.md

 CMD ["python3", "/app/main.py"]
 ```

-Initialize git repository and add application files to it:
+Initialize a git repository and add application files to it:

 ```shell
 git config --global user.email "your@example-email.com"